 That is where journals like my 90-day gratitude journal come into play.
 You can find a hard copy on Amazon.

 Alternatively, you can see reviews of the six best gratitude journals here, to help you get started.
 If you prefer digital, there are also journal and diary apps you can use.
 You can also check out these free printable gratitude journal templates.

 A Recap of Gratitude Journaling

 Embracing gratitude can have a transformative effect on your life.
-If you commit to responding to all of these 120 gratitude journal prompts you can will start on the path to:
+If you commit to responding to all of these 155 gratitude journal prompts you can start on the path to:

 After gratitude journaling, you’ve probably experienced many of the benefits that I just listed.
-Not only is it a great habit that improves your life, it can have a positive spillover effect to the people around you.
+Not only is it a great habit that improves your life, but it can also have a positive spillover effect on the people around you.

 If you prefer to specifically journal about your self care efforts, here are some self-care journal ideas and templates you can take inspiration from.